 Combined, these two channels can offer insightful information on your campaigns’ multi-channel relationship, how they drive ROI, and how they can aid in developing other marketing campaigns.

-What can businesses accomplish with display ads?
 While this ad type is widely used to boost brand awareness, it remains one of the top-performing channels driving direct conversions offline and online.

 For instance, when you assign a phone number to a banner or video ad, it’s crucial to track what ad format and publisher bring in the most phone leads.
 Since very few inbound calls can be traced to a specific display campaign with traditional methods, advertisers need inbound call trackers to track quality phone calls and reinvest in high-performing display campaigns.